ExitValue.ai

 What Is Your Cybersecurity Business Worth?

-Cybersecurity commands premium revenue multiples vs. generic SaaS — mission-critical, high switching costs, regulatory tailwinds.
-SMB / sub-$25M ARR: 2-5x revenue.
+Cybersecurity commands premium revenue multiples vs. generic SaaS, mission-critical, high switching costs, regulatory tailwinds.
+SMB / sub-$25M ARR: a revenue-multiple range.
 Mid-market with strong ARR growth: 5-8x.
 Premium platforms: 10-25x.
 Find out where you fall.

 Mid-Market